volodya-lombrozo/newsman/docs/do-you-trust-me.md

 Here, I also encountered the same problems with the structure, formatting, and incorrect grouping as in the 'Last week achievements' section.
 So, I checked the issue titles, fixed and formatted some of them, then removed all the issues that I won't solve during this week and sent the report.

-!!!!!todo:
+P.S.
+After several weeks, removing plans that I didn't want to address soon became extremely tedious.
-// Later, of course, I added labels for the issues which I will solve soon.
-So the label name is "soon".
+To simplify this task, I added a label for the issues I plan to solve in the near future.
-By doing this I solved the problem with issues which I won't and will solve.
-Moreover, I started labeling those issues which I will solve soon.
-!!!!!
+The label name is 'soon.'
+Yes, I know, my imagination is quite vivid.
+Anyway, I no longer need to spend much time on this section.
+Now, my script, along with AI, analyzes future plans quite well.

 ## Risks